Pilot Licences Explained

 A comparison of the big European Approved Training Organisations (ATOs)

-If you’ve decided to go down the integrated flight training route, rather than modular, as a “White Tail” (not mentored or sponsored by a specific airline), choosing which flight schools is best for you can be a tough call.
-We’d recommend visiting and talking to the various flight schools to see which best suits you.
+If you’ve decided to go down the integrated flight training route as a “white tail” (which is the phrase to describe a cadet not mentored or sponsored by a specific airline), choosing the most suitable flight school can be a difficult decision.
+We’ve provided a comparison of the big integrated flight training schools to help you get started, but ultimately we’d strongly recommend visiting and talking to the various flight schools and their current students to see which best suits you.

 Integrated flight schools, which are EASA/CAA regulated ‘Approved Training Organisations’ (ATOs), have the advantage of having close links with airlines, which can lead to a job on completion of training.
 Airlines which offer cadet pilot mentored programs will typically place their cadets on one of these integrated courses.
-We would recommend applying for an airline mentored place at one of these integrated flight schools before applying as a “White Tail” as this will provide the most secure way into the industry.
+We would recommend applying for an airline mentored place at one of these integrated flight schools before applying as a “white tail” as this offers the most secure way of becoming a First Officer.
 The latest cadet pilot programs can be found here.

 Whilst the flight schools provide a set course price, the establishments tend to differ with what’s included in this price.
 For example some include accommodation, whilst others don’t.
 It is important to take such variables into account when considering which is the best option for you.